Montana-Media-Arts/340-interactive-art/modules/week-1/_posts/2017-01-03-instructors.md

 I am excited to work with you, and guide you through this journey of introducing you to interactive art!

-Please feel free to leverage my virtual office hours.
+Please feel free to leverage my in-person or virtual office hours.
 I would love it if each and everyone of you would create an appointment to meet with me in the first few weeks to introduce yourself.
-You can do this through my [Calendly links](https://calendly.com/michael-musick).
+You can do this through my Calendly links.
 These are available via the  [Instructors tab]({{site.baseurl}}/instructors/).

-For anyone wanting to setup an appointment immediately, please feel free to setup a meeting right now!
+For anyone wanting to setup an appointment immediately, please feel free to stop by my [in-person office hours]({{site.baseurl}}/instructors/#office-hours), or setup a Zoom meeting right now!

 <!-- Calendly inline widget begin -->
 <div class="calendly-inline-widget" data-url="https://calendly.com/michael-musick" style="min-width:320px;height:1000px;"></div>